Dubrovnik is a glittering jewel in the Adriatic Sea.

 If you’re driving to the airport, you’ll find a choice of 7 car parks, which are all easily reachable from the terminal by foot or via the free courtesy shuttle bus.
 Book a parking space online in advance and save up to 70%.

 If you’d like to get something to eat whilst you’re waiting to board your flight, we’ve got some great cafés, bars and restaurants for you to choose from.
-Celebrate your holiday with an alcoholic beverage and a bite to eat from Wetherspoon, All Bar One or Frankie & Benny’s.
+Celebrate your holiday with an alcoholic beverage and a bite to eat from Wetherspoon or Factory Bar and Kitchen.
 There are plenty of coffee shops and, if you’d like to grab something to take on board with you, you can’t go wrong with a Boots meal deal.

 Once you’ve eaten, have a look round the shops, there’s plenty to choose from.
-Don’t miss the deals at World Duty Free – with discounts on everything from liquor to confectionary, you’ll want to stock up.
-Dixons Travel has all your last-minute travel electricals and you can even have a beauty treatment at Aerospa.
+Don’t miss the deals at World Duty Free – with discounts on everything from liquor to confectionery, you’ll want to stock up.
+InMotion has all your last-minute travel electricals and you can even have a beauty treatment at Aerospa.
 Head to Rituals for an extensive collection of luxurious yet affordable products for body and home.

 Average temperature in Dubrovnik